-On-Site Activities: Interview the Program Director, Teaching Staff and Parents as applicable to determine their understanding and implementation of the Mission Statement.
+On-Site Activities: Interview the Program Director, and teaching staff as applicable to determine their understanding and implementation of the Mission Statement.
+To carry out the Mission Statement, the Director and teaching staff have developed clearly defined goals for the children which guides their curriculum planning for the educational, social, developmental, and Christian character of each child.

-- Standard met: Director, and appropriate staff understand, support and apply the Mission Statement and base operational decisions in context. - ☐ Standard not met: Director and appropriate staff do not apply the Mission Statement and base operational decisions in context.
+Standard met: Director, and appropriate staff understand, support and apply the Mission Statement and base operational decisions in context.
+Standard not met: Director and appropriate staff do not apply the Mission Statement and base operational decisions in context.